auth0/docs/articles/clients/client-grant-types.md

 ### Public Clients

 Public Clients, indicated by the `token_endpoint_auth_method` flag set to `none`, are those created in the Dashboard for Native and Single Page Applications.
-They can be set to the following grant types:
+By default, Public Clients are created with the following `grant_types`:

 * `implicit`;
 * `authorization_code`;